Stencyl/stencylpedia/block-reference/events/input.md

 ![event-gamepad-any-press-release](http://static.stencyl.com/pedia2/block-images/13%20-%20Events/4%20-%20Input/event-gamepad-any-press-release.png)

 Triggers when any gamepad button pressed/released.

-Read our [Gamepad article](http://www.stencyl.com/help/view/gamepads/) for further details -- you are not meant to use this to implement gamepad controls, only to detect what controls to map to.
+Read our [Gamepad article](http://www.stencyl.com/help/view/gamepads/) for further details -- you are not meant to use this to implement gamepad controls, only to detect what controls to map to or to build a control configuration component.

 ***